scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 ```

 I can see this also being as useful for data exports where writing a large set of data to a file via TI will likely be much more performant than trying to pull the same through the REST API.
 It would be interesting to do some benchmarking though.
 One could create a task that triggers the process, one that checks that the file has been written and one that then loads it into the desired destination.
-I've worked on implementations where these same three steps (or similar) were run but no one team had end to end visibility of the process.
-Doing it in Airflow would give you that transparency and debugging a lot easier.

 ##### Using the Sensors